 If you buy them peeled they require zero prep.
 They're healthy yet also somehow still feel like a treat.

 Plus kids seem to love them.
 And I’m always into any recipe that gets children excited about eating fish or seafood.

 This recipe was inspired by a fabulous fellow blogger, Meghan, over at Fox & Briar.
 I added some more veggies to my version (always) plus I changed up the sauce a little.
 But I love this idea for it's one pot ease.

 - Try not to overcook the shrimp or they will become tough!
 They should be pink on the outside and slightly opaque in the middle.

 - This dish is also great for entertaining a crowd.
-Feel free to double this recipe up if you have a large skillet to make it in.
+You can easily double this recipe up if you have a large skillet to make it in.

-- It’s great served with pasta, rice or veggie zoodles for lower carbs.
+- Serve this dish with pasta.
+Or rice or veggie zoodles for lower carbs.